-We show that inefficiencies from uncoordinated regulation of an environmental negative externality are significantly mitigated when firms participate in an integrated product market.
-Firms take into account the distribution of shadow externality prices and reallocate output to maximize profits.
-When firms can no longer reallocate output due to capacity constraints, the marginal benefit of investment increases, leading to greater levels of efficient capacity in the long run under incomplete regulation.
-To quantify these effects, we set-up a dynamic structural model of production and investment, and estimate the model using data from a large wholesale electricity market.
-We then solve the dynamic model and simulate different counterfactual scenarios where we implement environmental regulations through carbon markets.
-Despite the lack of the "invisible hand" of a single emissions market, profit-maximizing firms play an important role in coordinating otherwise uncoordinated environmental regulations.
+Inefficiencies from uncoordinated regulation of a negative environmental externality are significantly mitigated when firms participate in an integrated product market.
+Firms take into account the distribution of externality prices and reallocate output from high to low externality-priced areas, triggering price readjustment, and potentially price convergence.
+When capacity constraints prevent reallocation, the marginal benefit of investing in new-often more efficient and cleaner capacity-increases, which can be welfare-enhancing.
+To quantify these effects, we estimate a dynamic structural model of supply and investment using data from a large U.S. wholesale electricity market, and simulate the model under counterfactual $CO_2$ emissions regulations.

-Keywords: Incomplete regulation, Investment, Carbon Emissions, Structural Estimation, Externalities.
+Keywords: Incomplete Regulation, Emissions Markets, Market Structure, Strategic Investment, Empirical Games.